meerapatelmd/metathesaurus/.github/SUPPORT.md

-# Getting help with setupMetathesaurus
+# Getting help with metathesaurus

-Thanks for using setupMetathesaurus!
+Thanks for using metathesaurus!
 Before filing an issue, there are a few places to explore and pieces to put together to make the process as smooth as possible.

 ## Make a reprex